Check your property to get zoning info & price quotes for ADU feasibility & design services:

 Height.
-The maximum height of an accessory dwelling unit shall be:
+The height of an accessory dwelling unit shall be:

 A.) At least 16 feet, except for when:

-1.)
-For accessory dwelling units created entirely within the existing space of an accessory structure, the maximum height shall be equal to the maximum height of the accessory structure.

 2.)
+For accessory dwelling unit is created entirely within the existing space of an existing, legal accessory structure, the maximum height shall be equal to the maximum height of the accessory structure.

-For accessory dwelling units created entirely within the existing space of a single-family primary residence, the maximum height shall be equal to the height of the primary residence.
-(3) For accessory dwelling units not described in subsection (1) or (2) above, and within 200 feet of an adopted state Scenic Highway, the maximum height shall be 18 feet.
+3.)
+For accessory dwelling unit is created entirely within the existing space of a single-family primary residence, the maximum height shall be equal to the height of the primary residence.

 Number of Bedrooms:

 Not specified by State Standards.

-The owner of the property is no longer required to occupy the primary home or the ADU.
-Release of covenant.
-The County of Los Angeles releases its interest in any
+According to state law, the owner of the property is not required to occupy the primary home or the ADU.